compserv/hkn-rails-v2/readme.md

     rake db:migrate

-You also may need to run
+You also may need to run the following if you're on Ubuntu:

     rake db:migrate RAILS_ENV=development